nolcut/FaaSr-Docs/docs/tutorial.md

 You need a personal access token in your repository secrets to run this tutorial.

-Follow the steps outlined in the GitHub Actions section of the [credentials] documentation to obtain your PAT.
+Follow the steps outlined in the [GitHub Actions credentials] documentation to obtain your PAT.
 Copy this PAT so you can paste it as a secret in the next step

 ## Configure your repository secrets

 Before you can register and invoke workflows, you need to create secrets storing credentials for the cloud providers you will use.

-The following assumes that you already have obtained [cloud credentials] for those.
+!!! note "Guest S3 Credentials"

+    Note that for this tutorial we are using guest credentials for a free S3 data store offered by MinIO.
+In practice, you will use your own credentials (see the [credentials](./credentials.md) documentation for more information).

 - In the _FaaSr-workflow_ repo you just forked, click on the _Settings_ tab (top of the page, to the right)
 - Scroll down; on the left pane, click on the pull-down _Secrets and variables_ and select _Actions_